 Program Overview & Degrees

 The program leading to the Doctor of Philosophy (Ph.D.) degree is designed to develop your ability to perform research or high-level design in Systems Engineering.
 The degree of Doctor of Philosophy is offered in Systems Engineering, with optional concentrations in Systems Security Engineering, Space Systems Engineering, and Software Engineering.
 Students are encouraged to meet every semester with members of their Dissertation Advisory (DAC) to collect feedback, and keep them abreast of their progress.
+The Ph.D. program consists of 54 credits, post Master and minimum 15 research credits.
 A maximum of six years is allowed for the completion of the degree.
 For more details on the Doctoral Program and Requirements, please visit our Doctoral Studies page.